flowcontrol12/docu/docs/05-NQL/05-Searchbar.md

 ![menu master](assets_04-Searchbar/searchbar.png)

-The search bar is available in each view of the Sycope application that presents data, for example, the "Dashboard", "Playground", "Raw Data, and so on."
+The search bar is available in each view of the Sycope application that presents data, for example, in the "Dashboard", "Playground", "Raw Data", and so on.

 The filter of the search bar filters the data displayed in the view elements (graphs, tables).
 Even if you switch to different views, the search bar keeps the defined filter.